Directed Networks with a Differentially Private Bi-degree Sequence: Discussion

-We have presented the consistency of the noisy estimator of the parameter in the $p_0$ model under some mild conditions when the noise is added into the bi-degree additively.
-The result shows that the noisy bi-sequence can be directly used to draw statistical inference, which is sharply contrast with known results that valid inference needs to denoise the noisy data.
+We have presented the consistency of the differentially private estimator of the parameter in the $p_0$ model under some mild conditions when the discrete Laplace noise is added into the bi-degree.
 We have revealed a phase transition for the asymptotic variance of the estimator in which an additional variance factor appears when the variance of the noise increases.
-Our simulation shows that ignoring it may lead to invalid conference intervals.
-However, the noisy bi-sequence is generally not graphical.
-We propose an efficient algorithm to find the closet point lying in the set of all graphical bi-degree sequences under the global $L_1$ optimization problem.
-Along the way, it also outputs a synthetic directed graph, which can be used to infer the graph structure.
-We propose a differentially private estimator using the denoised bi-sequence and show that it is also asymptotically consistent and normally distributed.
-We characterize the error between the original bi-degree and its MLE.
-Empirically studies show that the non denoised estimator has a better performance than the denoised estimator for finite network sizes.
-On the other hand, when the privacy parameter $\epsilon$ is small, the private estimate fails to exist with positive frequencies according to simulations and real data analyses, especially when the network dataset is sparse.
-An approach to avoid this problem is only adding positive Laplace random noises.
-All theoretical results are still valid with some minor modifications and we don't repeat them here.
+The simulation shows that ignoring it could lead to invalid conference intervals.
+The added noise introduces considerable error when applying the noisy bi-sequence to estimate the degree distribution.
+We propose an efficient algorithm to denoise the noisy bi-sequence.
+The denoised bi-sequence can be used to obtain an accurate estimate of the degree distribution of a directed graph.
+Our simulation studies show that the non denoised estimator has a better performance than the denoised estimator for finite network sizes.
+On the other hand, when the privacy parameter $\epsilon_n$ is small, the private estimate fails to exist with positive frequencies according to simulations and real data analyses, especially when the network dataset is sparse.
+An approach to avoid this problem is adding positive Laplace random noises or using $f$-differential privacy.
+We would like to investigate this problem in the future.